charisgao/STAT-4830-Optimizing-Attention-Project/slides.md

 ## Current Results - NSA

 - Work in progress
-- Trained for 10 epochs, loss decreased from 15.28 to 14.18
+- Trained for 8 epochs, loss decreased from 331.665 to 175.68
-- Generated outputs consist of random symbols
+- Generated outputs becomes incoherent after a few tokens
-- Attempted to address these by increasing the context size and modifying the parameters for the selective attention and sliding window mechanisms; new results still yielded outputs of only `!`

 ```
 Prompt: Artificial intelligence
-Reference: is a new field of research that has been in the works for a while now ...
-Custom: %&&&(&&,&&&0&0,0&,000&00&00000000000000000&0000,0&000,0,0&[0000000&000[00[0&0,0 ...
+Reference: is the key to the future, but it may also be the key to the future with its ability to detect, investigate and
+manage complex patterns of action.
+Some scientists, for example, have proposed that artificial intelligence could be  ...
+Custom: , will not pay those that they were the most common people could be understood with other other other
-Custom: !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!  ...
+two-tetetetetetetetetetetetetetetetetetetetetetetetetetetete  ...
 ```

 ---

 ## Current Limitations and Direct Next Steps

+- Standardize all implementations to use same lsos function, optimizer, step size, scheduler, etc.
-- Modify/debug implementation of Performer/Kerformer and NSA so that coherent English words are produced --> currently accuracy concerns / limited coherence
+- Modify implementation of Performer so that it doesn't reach noise floor and train NSA on larger dataset for more epochs so that coherent English words are produced --> currently accuracy concerns / limited coherence as well as high loss
-- Need to train on larger dataset for more epochs

 ---

 ## Further Steps

-- No measure of memory or speed usage
+- Measure memory usage
+- Optimize hyperparameters
 - Experiment with regularization, penalty, and/or constraints
-- Testing models other than GPT2
 - Test with different training datasets
-- Measure memory usage and speed improvements
-- Optimize hyperparameters

 ---